filecoin-project/fvm-docs/docs/index.md

 ## Why the FVM is useful

 There has been a huge demand from the developer community for compatibility with Ethereum and Solidity out of the box.
-With FVM, developers can access the massive corpus of audited and battle-tested smart contracts written in Solidity for the Ethereum Virtual Machnine (EVM).
-FVM also supports other foreign runtimes and virtual machines, such as JS/SES, LLVm, IR, and BPF.
+With the FVM, developers can access the massive corpus of audited and battle-tested smart contracts written in Solidity for the Ethereum Virtual Machnine (EVM).
+The FVM also supports other foreign runtimes and virtual machines, such as JS/SES, LLVm, IR, and BPF.

 The FVM is flexible.
 Because it's not tightly-coupled to Filecoin, developers can adapt to it in other contexts, such as the Interplanetary File System (IPFS) and Interplanetary Linked Data (IPLD).